johnny-quesada-developer/react-native-global-state-hooks/README.md

 ## Setter

-Similarly, the **contactsSetter** method allows you to modify the state stored in **useContacts**.
+Similarly, the **contactsRetriever** method allows you to modify the state stored in **useContacts**.
 You can use this method to update the state with a new value or perform any necessary state mutations without the restrictions imposed by **hooks**.

 These additional methods provide a more flexible and granular way to interact with the state managed by **useContacts**.
 You can retrieve and modify the state as needed, without establishing a subscription relationship or reactivity with the state changes.